 all the other software reviews are performed before the ground segment QR.

+In case multiple reviews of a certain kind (SWRR, PDR, CDR) are foreseen by the chosen lifecycle, the requirement refers to the first occurrence of the review.

-Ground software review phasing [MGT, SDP;SRR, PDR]
+Ground software review phasing [MGT, SDP;SRR, PDR].

 Interface management